 He is the author of numerous publications.
 In particular, he has written the book Company Investigations and Public Law about Department of Trade and Industry (now the Department for Business, Energy and Industrial Strategy) investigations, and is responsible for the judicial review, human rights and references to the Court of Justice of the EU chapters in Blackstone’s Civil Practice.
 Andrew is also on the advisory board for the leading judicial review journal JR.

-Andrew is listed as a band 1 leader in administrative and public law in Chambers and Partners and Legal 500.
-Chambers and Partners UK also names Andrew as a pre-eminent lawyer in professional discipline.
+Andrew is listed as a band 1 leader in both administrative and public law and professional discipline in both Chambers and Partners and Legal 500.

 Andrew's experience includes advising:

-- KPMG: acting in the successful defence of a judicial review concerning KPMG's independent review of a UK bank following allegations of failings in the sale of Interest Rate Hedging Products
+- KPMG: acting in the successful defence of a judicial review in the Court of Appeal concerning KPMG's independent review of a UK bank following allegations of failings in the sale of Interest Rate Hedging Products

 - Westfield & Hammerson: successfully defending both interested parties against judicial review proceedings in relation to the grant of planning permission for the redevelopment of the Whitgift Centre in Croydon

 - Horserace Betting Levy Board: successfully defending a judicial review in the Court of Appeal concerning whether customers of betting exchanges can constitute "bookmakers"